cardstack/cardstack-documentation/guides/getting-started/index.md

 Developers should be familiar with JavaScript, HTML, and git in order to follow along with these Guides.

-If you have installed those modules already and haven't used them for a while, don't forget to do an update for each module.
-Trying the following commands can potentially save you from build errors: `npm update` and `yarn_upgrade`.

 ## Download an existing project

 Developers using Cardstack will spend most of their time working on Cards,